Frimley

-Train services to Frimley (on the line between Ascot and Aldershot), are operated by South Western Railway.

 History

 The name Frimley is derived from the Saxon name Fremma's Lea, which means "Fremma's clearing".
 The land was owned by Chertsey Abbey from 673 to 1537 and was a farming village.
-More recently it was a coach stop on a Portsmouth and popular Southampton road for about four hundred years.
+More recently, it was a coach stop on a road between London and Portsmouth and Southampton for about four hundred years.

 Frimley was not listed in Domesday Book of 1086, but is shown on the map as Fremely, its spelling in 933 AD.

 Frimley Lunatic Asylum was opened in 1799; it catered for both male and female patients, and received four patients from Great Fosters, Egham.
 Magistrates visited in 1807 and ordered the proprietors to stop chaining the patients.

-An 1811 inventory from Frimley, a Workhouse, can be seen on the Surrey County Council website.
+An 1811 inventory from Frimley Workhouse can be seen on the Surrey County Council website.

-The present St. Peter's Church was built in 1826 replacing earlier buildings.
+The present St. Peter's Church was built in 1826, replacing earlier buildings.
 The building has a balcony running around three sides of the interior.
 Dame Ethel Smyth once preached from the pulpit.

 In 1904, the Brompton Hospital Sanatorium was established in Frimley to treat tuberculosis patients; it closed in 1985.
 Dr Marcus Sinclair Paterson (1870–1932) was the first medical superintendent, and he developed a system of treatment called 'graduated labour' which generated a lot of interest from other health professionals.
 The treatment used controlled levels of physical activity.

+In 1930, Marjorie Foster became the first woman to win the Sovereign's Prize for shooting.
+She received £250, a gold medal and a personal telegram from the King.
+She was carried in a chair by the spectators while she was filmed by Pathe News.
+She was returned to Frimley on their fire engine and toured the village.
+Frimley gave her a car paid for by public subscription.

-In 1931 the staff at Frimley Cottage Hospital were unable to save the life of Lieutenant Hubert Chevis, who had been admitted, along with his wife Frances, after eating poisoned partridge meat.
+In 1931, the staff at Frimley Cottage Hospital were unable to save the life of Lieutenant Hubert Chevis, who had been admitted, along with his wife Frances, after eating poisoned partridge meat.
 He died of strychnine poisoning.
 The case remains an unsolved murder mystery.